 Now, you could write your own sales emails using the best practices above.
 Or…you could leverage the power of artificial intelligence (AI).

 Why should you consider taking the AI route?
-There are two main benefits of using an AI writing assistant like Jasper.
+There are two main benefits of using an AI email generator like Jasper.

 1. AI improves efficiency